ethz-coss/routify/airqualityservice/README.md

 - Converts WMS image data to PM10 values using color mapping
 - Provides REST API endpoints for coordinate-based PM10 queries

+### Seed File Naming

+Seed snapshots follow the pattern `seed_<unix_timestamp>.png`, where the timestamp is the UTC epoch seconds when the map was captured.
+The example file `seed_1752321204.png` encodes `1752321204`, which corresponds to:
+- GMT: Saturday, July 12, 2025 11:53:24 AM
+- Your local time (UTC+02:00 DST example): Saturday, July 12, 2025 1:53:24 PM

+This makes it easy to compare seed versions chronologically.

 ## Features

 - **Live Mode**: Fetches real-time data from OstLuft WMS every 5 minutes